interlay/interbtc-spec/interbtc-spec/docs/source/spec/issue.rst

 Overview
 ~~~~~~~~

-The Issue module allows as user to create new interbtc tokens.
-The user needs to request interbtc through the :ref:`requestIssue` function, then send BTC to a vault, and finally complete the issuing of interbtc by calling the :ref:`executeIssue` function.
-If the user does not complete the process in time, the vault can cancel the issue request and receive a griefing collateral from the user by invoking the :ref:`cancelIssue` function.
+The Issue module allows as user to create new interBTC tokens.
+The user needs to request interBTC through the :ref:`requestIssue` function, then send BTC to a Vault, and finally complete the issuing of interBTC by calling the :ref:`executeIssue` function.
+If the user does not complete the process in time, the Vault can cancel the issue request and receive a griefing collateral from the user by invoking the :ref:`cancelIssue` function.
 Below is a high-level step-by-step description of the protocol.

 Step-by-step
 ------------

-1. Precondition: a vault has locked collateral as described in the :ref:`Vault-registry`.
+1. Precondition: a Vault has locked collateral as described in the :ref:`Vault-registry`.
-2. A user executes the :ref:`requestIssue` function to open an issue request on the BTC Parachain.
-The issue request includes the amount of interbtc the user wants to issue, the selected vault, and a small collateral to prevent :ref:`griefing`.
+2. A user executes the :ref:`requestIssue` function to open an issue request.
+The issue request includes the amount of interBTC the user wants to issue, the selected Vault, and a small collateral reserve to prevent :ref:`griefing`.
-3. A user sends the equivalent amount of BTC that he wants to issue as interbtc to the vault on the Bitcoin blockchain.
+3. A user sends the equivalent amount of BTC to issue as interBTC to the Vault on the Bitcoin blockchain.
-4. The user or a vault acting on behalf of the user extracts a transaction inclusion proof of that locking transaction on the Bitcoin blockchain.
-The user or a vault acting on behalf of the user executes the :ref:`executeIssue` function on the BTC Parachain.
+4. The user or Vault acting on behalf of the user extracts a transaction inclusion proof of that locking transaction on the Bitcoin blockchain.
+The user or a Vault acting on behalf of the user executes the :ref:`executeIssue` function on the BTC Parachain.
 The issue function requires a reference to the issue request and the transaction inclusion proof of the Bitcoin locking transaction.
-If the function completes successfully, the user receives the requested amount of interbtc into his account.
+If the function completes successfully, the user receives the requested amount of interBTC into his account.
-5. Optional: If the user is not able to complete the issue request within the predetermined time frame (``IssuePeriod``), the vault is able to call the :ref:`cancelIssue` function to cancel the issue request adn will receive the griefing collateral locked by the user.
+5. Optional: If the user is not able to complete the issue request within the predetermined time frame (``IssuePeriod``), the Vault is able to call the :ref:`cancelIssue` function to cancel the issue request adn will receive the griefing collateral locked by the user.

 Security
 --------